Request an appointment 24/7 on our easy to use appointment request contact form.

 In his free time, Dr. Rosado loves spending time with his family, who have and will always play an extremely important role in his life.
 He cherishes the opportunity he has in his grasp to assist in maintaining happy families by keeping their four-legged family member healthy.
 He especially enjoys spoiling his niece and nephew as well as spending quality time with his grandmother Doris.
 His other hobbies include movie going, cooking and playing in organized sporting leagues.

-Dr. Nicole Davis, from Bloomfield, New Jersey, has dreamt of becoming a veterinarian since she was 3 years old.
-At a very young age, she could see how strong the bond between an owner and his/her pet could be and that passion is what drove her to succeed today.
+Dr. Nicole Davis, from Bloomfield, New Jersey, has dreamed of become a veterinarian since she was 3 years old.
+At a very young age, she can see how strong the bond between an owner and his/her pet can be and that passion is what drives her to succeed today.
 Dr. Davis earned a Bachelor of Science degree in Biology and Biotechnology with a minor in chemistry at Worcester Polytechnic Institute in Worcester, MA in 2013.

 We proudly support and are partnered with the following charities.
 Please feel free to take a look at their websites for more information as to how to support their cause.

 Did you know that your dog can get the flu?
 It’s true, and unfortunately the dog flu has been wreaking havoc on New York City over the past couple of weeks.
 You may have noticed...